thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 ### 3.2 Functions

-The basic functionality of our system comprises of limited user interaction.
+Basic functionality of our system comprises imited user interaction.
 It involves a camera being set-up at a suitable intersection that provides sufficient view for detecting the traffic light that controls said intersection and any busses that may travel through the light controlled lane, thus being able to see when one does not obey the road rules.
 From here we can extend the function and user interaction by offering auto-detection of the scene and the ability for the user to define what actions should take place upon the event.

 As part of our system we will have these inputs and outputs.

 Input:
 * Camera feed, video of scene (MVP)
 * GUI input for selecting lights (MVP)